 I’m a professional decorator, but this week in lockdown I’ve been painting my own bedroom.
-I’ve been using this stuff, Hanford & Green.
+I’ve been using Hanford & Green.

 I’d never heard of them to be honest, but I was keen to give it a bash.
 I was sent some acrylic matt and some acrylic satin from Mike Cupit on the Decorators Forum UK in return for my honest opinions on the brand.
-This is my Hanford and Green Review.
+This is my Hanford & Green review.

-From the tub it has great flow, if a tad thin perhaps.
-Some decorators like their emulsion thinner, I prefer it thick.
-I wasn’t blown away with the opacity to be honest, however it did cover comfortably in 2 coats over an off white that was very dirty.
-I’d put it in the same opacity level as Tikkurila Anti=Reflex 2… Not fantastic, but OK.
-It cut in great and rolled well with an Oldfields and microfiber 12″ roller with minimal orange peel effect.
+From the tub, it has great flow, if a tad thin perhaps.
+Some decorators like their emulsion thinner; I prefer it thick.
+I wasn’t blown away with the opacity to be honest, however, it did cover comfortably in two coats over an off-white that was very dirty.
+I’d put it in the same opacity level as Tikkurila Anti=Reflex 2 – not fantastic, but OK.
+It cut in great and rolled well with an Oldfields and microfiber 12-inch roller with minimal orange peel effect.
 It’s on the expensive side.
-I believe its £55.50 for 5lts in white.
+I believe it’s £55.50 for 5 litres in white.
 Too much really.

 Hanford and Green Acrylic Satin Review

 Now let’s talk about the acrylic satin.
-The opacity is as good as any of the typical “off the shelf” water-based acrylic satins.
+The opacity is as good as any of the typical “off-the-shelf” water-based acrylic satins.
 It flows beautifully off the brush!
-Recoat time is around 4 hours, meaning you can apply multiple coatis in a day.
-The instructions say there is no need for an ahesion primer, but I didn’t want to risk it.
+Recoat time is around four hours, meaning you can apply multiple coats in a day.
+The instructions say there is no need for an adhesion primer, but I didn’t want to risk it.

 I put it over old oil-based gloss with a coat of Whitsons serving as a primer/undercoat.
-Looks great and is very white.
-I’d definitely would consider using it as my regular water-based satin.
-I found the Hanford and Green satinwood fantastic if I’m honest.
+It looks great and is very white.
+I’d definitely consider using it as my regular water-based satin.
+I found the Hanford & Green satinwood fantastic, if I’m honest.
 I just wish it was on the shelf at my local trade centre.
-And that’s the problem with all these new paints.
-They simply don’t have the availability or distribution of the big brands.
+And that’s the problem with all these new paints – they simply don’t have the availability or distribution of the big brands.

 Hanford & Green Acrylic High Gloss Review